Charleston, Illinois: Parks and Recreation Department

 Charleston's Parks and Recreation Department offers a variety of services, including before & after school clubs, a day club, dog training classes, and children sports leagues.

 Government

 City Manager

 Charleston is run under a City Manager style of government, where the City Manager is the city's chief administrative officer and oversees the City Council.
 The City Manager is an appointed position.
 As of September 18, 2003, R. Scott Smith, a former Parks & Recreation director, officially became Charleston's City Manager after serving as interim manager since August 9, 2003 and continues to hold that position as of January 2025.

 City Council and Mayor

 The City Council is an elected legislative body of the City of Charleston, of which the mayor is a part.
 They make policy decisions based on recommendations and information from the City Manager.
-Brandon Combs was appointed mayor of Charleston June 30, 2015 and continues to hold the office.
+Dr. Brandon Combs was appointed mayor of Charleston June 30, 2015 and continues to hold the office.